rhel-labs/instruqt/tensorflow/02-TF_install/assignment.md

 # Step 2: Install Tensorflow

-First, we will create a conda environment for TensorFlow using Python 3.9 called "tf"
+First, we will create a conda environment for TensorFlow

 ```bash
 conda create --name tf python=3.9 -y